A robust regression approach to synthetic control with interference: Factor model for synthetic control with interference

-Assumption \ref{asmp:consistency} states that the observed outcome is a realization of the potential outcome under the received intervention status.
-Assumption \ref{asmp:model1} posits a linear factor model for the potential outcome, which is commonly assumed in the synthetic control literature \citep{abadie2010synthetic,xu2017generalized,ferman2021properties}.
-It states that, in the absence of the intervention, the variation of potential outcome $Y_{it}(0)$ is driven by the time-varying latent factors $\bm{F}_t$ with a unit-specific effect $\bm{\lambda}_i$.
-The interactive term $\bm{\ll}_i^{\t}\bm{F}_t$ is common in panel data model \citep{bai2002determining,bai2009panel}, generalizing the two-way fixed effects used in difference-in-differences models by setting $\bm{F}_t = (1, \xi_t)^{\t}$ and $\bm{\lambda}_i = (\gamma_i, 1)^{\t}$ for some unit and time-fixed effects $\gamma_i$ and $\xi_t$.
-The number of factors $r$ is fixed and assumed to be known a priori, typically much smaller than $N$ and $T_0$ \citep{anderson1956factor}.
-An increase in $r$ accommodates more latent factors but complicates the causal identification, as quantified in subsequent analysis.
-Section \ref{sec:estimation} offers practical guidance on selecting $r$.
-The random error is assumed to be mean zero and exogenous to the factors.
-In Assumption \ref{asmp:model1}, we use $\beta_{it}$ to denote the contrast of potential outcomes of unit $i$ at time $t$, with $\{\beta_{1t}: t>T_0\}$ and $\{\beta_{it}: 2\leq i\leq N, t>T_0\}$ referred to as the dynamic direct and interference effects, respectively.
-We view the potential outcomes to be random but the effects $\beta_{it}$ are fixed unknown constants.
-This is consistent with previous proposals, for example, \cite {xu2017generalized,ferman2021imperfect}.
+where $\bm{f}_t\in \mathbb{R}^r$ is a vector of unobserved common factors (assumed to be a fixed sequence); $\bm{\lambda}_i\in \mathbb{R}^r$ is a vector of unit-specific unknown fixed factor loadings; the number of factors $r$ is known a priori; $\varepsilon_{it}$ is the unobserved random error with $E(\varepsilon_{it}) =0$; and $\beta_{it} \in \mathbb{R}$ is the unknown unit- and time-varying effect, which is assumed to be fixed. \end{assumption} Assumption \ref{asmp:consistency} is the standard consistency assumption.
+Assumption \ref{asmp:model1} posits a linear factor model for the potential outcome, which is commonly used in the synthetic control literature \citep{abadie2010synthetic,xu2017generalized}.
+Specifically, in the absence of intervention, the variation of potential outcome $Y_{it}(0)$ is driven by the time-varying latent factors $\bm{f}_t$ with time-invariant unit loadings $\bm{\lambda}_i$.
+The time-invariance is assumed throughout the study period; we discuss the implications of post-intervention loading perturbations with a simulation in the Supplementary Material.
+The interactive term $\bm{\lambda}_i^{\t}\bm{f}_t$ is common in panel data model \citep{bai2009panel}, generalizing the two-way fixed effects in difference-in-differences models by setting $\bm{f}_t = (1, \xi_t)^{\t}$ and $\bm{\lambda}_i = (\gamma_i, 1)^{\t}$ for some unit and time-fixed effects $\gamma_i$ and $\xi_t$.
+The number of factors $r$ is assumed to be fixed and known, typically much smaller than $N$ and $T_0$ \citep{anderson1956factor,bai2012Statistical}; methods for determining $r$ are well established \citep{bai2002determining,owen2016bicross}, and one can assess robustness by varying $r$ in practice.
+We treat $\bm{f}_t$ as fixed, so the mean-zero error $\varepsilon_{it}$ is exogenous with respect to latent factors by taking a conditional view.
+We denote $\{{\beta_{1t} : t > T_0}\}$ and $\{{\beta_{it} : 2 \leq i \leq N,\ t > T_0}\}$ as the dynamic direct and interference effects, respectively.
+Following common practice in the literature \cite[e.g.][]{xu2017generalized, ferman2021properties}, we treat the potential outcomes as random while regarding the effects $\{\beta_{it} : 1 \leq i \leq N, T_0 < t \leq T\}$ as fixed but unknown parameters.
+Our primary estimands are the direct and interference effects averaged over the post-intervention periods, defined as: \begin{itemize} \item average direct effect: $\bar\beta_{1} = (T-T_0)^{-1}\sum_{t=T_0+1}^T \beta_{1t}$; \item average interference effects: $\bar\beta_{i} = (T-T_0)^{-1}\sum_{t=T_0+1}^T \beta_{it}, \quad 2\leq i \leq N.$ \end{itemize} The average direct effect $\bar\beta_{1}$ coincides with the average treatment effect on the treated in the absence of interference, an estimand of central interest in the synthetic control literature \citep{li2020istatistical,masini2021counterfactual}.
+The average interference effect $\bar{\beta}_i$ on unit $2\leq i \leq N$ measures the average impact of unit $1$'s treatment on unit $i$ over the post-intervention period.
+Let $\bar{\bm{\beta}} = (\bar{\beta}_1, \bar{\beta}_2,\cdots, \bar{\beta}_N)^{\t}$ collect these effects.